Joyce Reopel: Personal life

-Born in Worcester, MA in 1933, and raised in nearby Auburn, Reopel was the only child of homemaker Ada (née Anderson) and musician Ernest Reopel.
-A first cousin to scientist Paul Englund on her mother's side, she was also a distant cousin to French Canadian artist Jean-Paul Riopelle on her father's.
-In 1955, Reopel married painter and fellow Worcester Art Museum School graduate Mel Zabarsky.
-Her other professional endeavors included time spent teaching at the Swain School College of Design, the University of New Hampshire and elsewhere.
-In 1976, her life-long interest in politics helped win her a two-year term in the New Hampshire House of Representatives.
-A respect for history and passion for architecture led to her interest in preservation, the documented history of her own house, and the founding of the Portsmouth Historic District Commission.
+Born in Worcester, MA in 1933, and raised in nearby Auburn, Reopel was the only child of homemaker Ada (née Anderson) and musician Ernest J. Reopel, Jr. A first cousin to scientist Paul Englund on her mother's side, Reopel was also a distant cousin to renowned French Canadian painter Jean-Paul Riopelle, Grand Officer of the National Order of Québec, on her father's.
+In 1955, she married painter and fellow Worcester Art Museum School graduate Mel Zabarsky.

+Her other professional endeavors included time spent teaching at the Swain School of Design, the University of New Hampshire and elsewhere.
+In 1976, a life-long interest in politics helped her win a two-year term in the New Hampshire House of Representatives.
+A respect for history and passion for architecture led to her interest in preservation, the documented history of her own house and the co-founding of the Portsmouth Historic District Commission.